ddeveloper72/Django_Authentication/README.md

 a name, a password and an email address.
 The user can cerate a simple profile which is managed by the Django admin panel.

+In the ecommerce tutorial, also by Code Institute, the auth app created in this tutorial was incorporated into the working online [Django E-Commerce Mini-Project](https://ddeveloper72-ecommerce.herokuapp.com).
+Check it out after you are happy with what you ahve read below about how the app is constructed.

 In this tutorial, we crate a *user login form* and a *user registration form*.

 We also create a password reset system that utilizes the built in Django facility to email a